StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Anomaly events

 When a HIGH severity anomaly is detected on a metric stream, a `Metric Stream Anomaly` event is generated.
 Anomaly events are listed on the Events Perspective and will also be reported as one of the [Probable Causes for any associated problem](../../use/problem-analysis/problem_investigation.md#probable-causes).
-Select an event to display detailed information about it in the right panel **Selection details** tab.
+Select an event to display detailed information about it in the right panel details tab.

 ![Metric stream anomaly event detailed information](../../.gitbook/assets/v46_event_metric_stream_anomaly.png)